csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

 💡 Note!
 If you're using a project with other members (like the course project), first make a subfolder for yourself (e.g. `mkdir MYUSERNAME` (change MYUSERNAME) and then move there (`cd MYUSERNAME`) not to clutter thet scratch root of your project)

 {:start="2"}
-2. Create a file called `my_serial.bash` eg. with Nano:
+2. Create a file called `my_serial.bash` e.g. with Nano text editor:
     ```bash
     nano my_serial.bash
     ```